danielathome19/Form-NN/README.md

   * To suggest new features or structures or applications.

 # Citation
-If you use this code for your research, please cite this project:
+If you use this code for your research, please cite this project as either the thesis (Deep Learning for Musical Form: Recognition and Analysis):
 ```
 @software{Szelogowski_Form-NN_2022,
  author = {Szelogowski, Daniel},